5 Fur Traders: Economic and Cultural Exchanges

 The Minnesota Historical Society’s Sibley Historic Site in Mendota depicts, among other things, the fur trade under the American Fur Company.

 NOTE: You can click on these images to enlarge them.
 After viewing an image, use your browser’s back arrow to return to the book.
-Photograph by Kurt Kortenhof July, 2004.
+Photographs by Kurt Kortenhof July 2004.

 Cultural Impacts